ravisankarchinnam/carbon-credits-portfolio/README.md

 ## Deployment

-> This App is deployed to railway.app, please use this link to access the site [https://carbon-credits-portfolio-production.up.railway.app](https://carbon-credits-portfolio-production.up.railway.app)
+> This App is deployed to the railway.app, please use this link to access the site [https://carbon-credits-portfolio-production.up.railway.app](https://carbon-credits-portfolio-production.up.railway.app)

 ### Tests
 This project contains api tests as part of the development.
 Run the following commands to run the tests locally.